SEAN P MCCOY

 A Born Political Candidate

 Hi I'm Sean McCoy!
-I am a 56 year old Longmont native.
+I am a 56 years old and was born and raised in Longmont.
 I attended Central Elementary, Longs Peak Junior High, and graduated from Longmont High in 1984.
 I have an undergraduate degree in political science, masters in education, and I am only a pesky dissertation away from a doctorate in education from the University of Northern Colorado.
 I have been married to my wife Maureen O'Brien-McCoy for 29 years and we have two beautiful adult daughters Claire (Silver Creek, class of 2014) and Mollie (Silver Creek, class of 2018).

-I was a Longmont city council member from 2007 to 2011 and fought for many issues throughout my term including affordable housing and the right for the public to speak at council meetings.
-I had been on multiple boards and commissions prior to serving as a Longmont City Councilperson, including
+I currently serve as your At-Large Representative on City Council and also served as Ward Three's representative from 2007 to 2011 and fought for many issues throughout my term including affordable housing and the right for the public to speak at council meetings.
+I had been on multiple boards and commissions prior to serving as a Longmont City Councilperson, including:

 Longmont Housing and Human Services Commission